U.S. appeals court denies Hawaii bid to narrow Trump travel ban

 The roll-out of the narrowed version of the ban was more subdued last week than in January when Trump first signed a more expansive version of the order.
 That sparked protests and chaos at airports around the country and the world.

-(Reporting by Dan Levine; Editing by Cynthia Osterman and Lisa Shumaker)
+Reporting by Dan Levine; Editing by Cynthia Osterman and Lisa Shumaker